Credibility Score

 Under the hood

-The credibility score will be calculated using on chain Ethos protocol data only.
-The algorithm will be committed to the Ethos Smart Contract, with all details publicly verifiable.
+The credibility score will be calculated using a combination of onchain Ethos data and offchain observations like existing social graphs.
+Eventually, the algorithm will be committed to the Ethos Smart Contract, with all details publicly verifiable.

 Last updated